OFAI/hub-toolbox-python3/docs/user/matlab_vs_python.rst

 Which Hub Toolbox to choose
 ===========================

-The Hub Toolbox comes in two flavors.
+The Hub Toolbox is available as Python and Matlab scripts.
 If in doubt, use the Hub Toolbox for Python.

-For a more detailed description, see below.
+See below for a more detailed description.

 hub-toolbox-matlab
 --------------------

 The Hub Toolbox was originally developed for Matlab/Octave.
-We still provide this flavor, however, development is limited to bugfixing.
+We still provide these scripts, however, development is limited to bugfixing.
 No new functionality will be added (you may, however, get in contact with us at GitHub, if you wish to contribute).
-The Hub Toolbox for Matlab supports:
+The `Hub Toolbox for Matlab <https://github.com/OFAI/hub-toolbox-matlab>`_
+supports:

 - hubness analysis